A US beginner’s playbook · 2026

 The boring US financial plumbing you should set up first

 This is the section every other "make money from home" site skips, and it's the one that quietly sinks the most beginner attempts.
-Before your first dollar of online income, spend one Saturday afternoon setting up the US financial plumbing so the money, taxes, and records don't become a mess six months in.
+Before your first dollar of make-money-online-from-home income, spend one Saturday afternoon setting up the US financial plumbing so the money, taxes, and records don't become a mess six months in.

 Open a separate checking account for business money.
 Not a dedicated business account yet — a second personal checking account at an online bank like SoFi, Ally, or Chase is fine at the start.
 Every dollar you earn from YouTube, AI websites, AI tools, TikTok, or apps gets deposited there, and every business expense gets paid from there.
 This single habit makes US tax time 10x easier and eliminates the "did I pay for that domain from my personal card or the business one" confusion that eats hours later.